 There’s an image well-known to most medical students of a man experiencing chest pain.
 In the picture, the man clutches his chest with a grimace as he walks outside of a diner.
 Not to be missed is the fact that snow is falling: it’s winter.

-Doctors have known for years that cold weather can stress the heart and recent studies continue to show a link between cold weather and heart issues.
+Doctors have known for years that cold weather can stress the heart and studies continue to show a link between cold weather and heart issues.

 “There is some evidence that there’s increased risk for heart disease during cold weather months,” said Dr. Will Baker, a cardiologist with UCHealth Heart and Vascular Clinics in Steamboat Springs and Craig.